molly/manager-README/README.md

 ## Notes

-\* I thought I'd manage to write this document to be HubSpot-agnostic and I've failed in line 6...
+<a id="note1">1.</a> I thought I'd manage to write this document to be HubSpot-agnostic and I've failed in line 6...